 The 40 rooms are scattered throughout the property, with tidy brick pathways connecting each section.
 Each suite has a private terrace where guests can enjoy the gardens or tropical forest while listening to the waves lapping against the black-sand shoreline.

-The hotel has an open-air restaurant that serves daily breakfast (included), snacks, lunch, and dinner made from fresh local ingredients.
+- An open-air restaurant that serves daily breakfast (included), snacks, lunch, and dinner made from fresh local ingredients.

 Garden Suite at Papagayo Golden Palms

-We booked a Garden Suite for our stay, and as I mentioned early, I had no idea how much we would enjoy it!
+We booked a Garden Suite for our stay, and as I mentioned earlier, I had no idea how much we would enjoy it!
 The pictures online really didn’t do it justice, so I was pleasantly surprised at how large, bright, and comfortable it was!

 At the end of the bathroom hallway, a separate room contained the toilet and an enormous shower.
 I think we could have fit about six people in the shower without touching!
 I liked that the shower had multiple shelves and a bench to hold our toiletry items, as well.
+One thing to note is that the toilets here do not flush toilet paper!
+This is pretty common in Costa Rica, but I know it’s odd for many travelers.
+You just have to remember to place your TP in the trash can for a few days.

 The suite was also tiled throughout, which was great for staying cool.
 I know it’s also a benefit to the resort staff as you’ll likely be tracking in a bit of sand each day.